Lisa's workout routine: Here's how the BLACKPINK star maintains her athletic body

 – How does BLACKPINK’s Lisa stay so fit?

 The BLACKPINK member does a variety of exercises to stay fit and slim.
-These include dancing sessions, Piates, boxing as well as outdoor workouts.
+These include dancing sessions, Pilates, boxing as well as outdoor workouts.